-Permit the JPEG 2000 compression algorithm to be used for PDS archive products, consistent with PDS policy on compression.
+Permit the JPEG 2000 compression algorithm to be used for PDS in archivinge derived image products when the source data (EDRs) are archived in an uncompressed format., SuchThese compressed archives must be consistent with PDS policy on compression.

-Permit PDS data products to be archived in the JPEG 2000 (or "JP2") format, consistent with PDS policy on the use of external data formats.
+Permit PDS derived imagedata products to be archived in the JPEG 2000 (or "JP2") format, consistent with PDS policy on the use of external data formats.